 Reading Time: 11 minutes While we wait, we wonder.
 Will the result by the Supreme Court in Andy Warhol Foundation for Visual Arts, Inc. v.
 Goldsmith (“Warhol”) give copiers the right to turn Darth…Continue reading It May Be A Cool Warhol But The Supreme Court Will Not Find Orange Prince Transformative

-Reading Time: < 1 minute Thinking of starting a copyright litigation.
-Take a deep breath.
-Before you sue, you will need to answer a number of somewhat difficult questions. …Continue reading Your Guide to Litigating Direct and Secondary Liability Claims in Copyright Litigation
+Reading Time: < 1 minute Thinking of starting a copyright litigation?
+You need to answer a number of questions to assure a successful outcome.
+The questions include:…Continue reading Your Guide to Litigating Direct and Secondary Liability Claims in Copyright Litigation

 Reading Time: 9 minutes Embedding flourishes on the internet.
 Social media like YouTube, networking sites such as Twitter, streaming music services, including Spotify and search engines like Google, encourage embedding and offer tools that facilitate this practice. …Continue reading Is The End Of Embedding In Sight?